PLP-WebTechnologies/feb-2025-javascript-events-and-basic-interactivity-Kesa1203/README.md

 # 🎯 JavaScript Event Handling & Interactive Elements Assignment

 Welcome to the **ultimate JavaScript playground**! 🎉 This assignment is where we turn boring web pages into dynamic, responsive, *alive* experiences.
-Get ready to master **event handling**, build **interactive components**, and validate forms like a pro! 💪
+Get ready to master like a pro! 💪

 ## 📁 Assignment Structure